 During a public health emergency or other unforeseen event outside the control of the Department, the Department will make every effort to ensure the public remains involved in and informed of the decision making and permit processes.
-The purpose of this PIP Contingency Plan is in part to address circumstances when public spaces are closed because of potential human exposure risks.
-The Department will attempt to identify and utilize alternate methods of document delivery to the public and public viewing when conventional methods and locations are unavailable.
+The purpose of this PIP Contingency Plan is in part to address circumstances when public spaces are closed because of potential exposure risks.
+The Department will attempt to identify and utilize alternate methods of document delivery and viewing when conventional methods and locations are unavailable.
 When it is unsafe to utilize the physical PIP and document repositories, the Department will consider utilizing electronic delivery methods deemed appropriate for the permitting action.
 While operating under the PIP Contingency Plan, the PN-2 will include a statement specifying that the PIP Contingency Plan is in effect and that, "instead of placing a copy of the PIP for this permitting action in a public location, NMED will make the PIP available to the community by sending the PIP by email or US mail to any community member requesting a copy.
-An individual may request a copy of the PIP utilizing the Bureau contact information in this public notice.
-When making such a request, please specify how you would like the document delivered.
+An individual may request a copy of the PIP utilizing the Bureau contact information in this PIP.
+Please specify how you would like the document delivered.
 If you request a copy of a PIP, you will receive a revised PIP should the PIP be updated in the future."
-During the times of potential human exposure risks and the resultant implementation of this PIP Contingency Plan, public meetings and hearings will only be held when or through means by which the Department can ensure the public's health and safety and this PIP can be fully adhered to.
+During the times of potential human exposure risks and the resultant implementation of this PIP Contingency Plan, public meetings and hearings will only be held when the Department can ensure the public's health and safety and this PIP can be fully adhered to.